Thirteen winning essays from the YNA 2002 contest year

 As I began heading toward Turtle Pond, my heart was filled with excitement as I directed my thoughts toward the turtles, hoping to find them at this time of the year.
 It was a very unusual day for turtle watching because the temperature had dropped to 11° Celsius.
 I could feel the chilly wind blowing in my direction and the cold piercing my face.
 As I looked up into the sky, I observed the sun and the clouds above me.
 I began wishing for a much warmer day.
 When I finally arrived at Turtle Pond, the first thing I noticed was Belvedere Castle.
 It is a four-story medieval-style structure that is used for field observations and sightseeing.

 I carefully examined the turtles‘ positions.
 Several turtles were piling on top of one another.
 Most of the turtles‘ arms, legs, tails, and necks were stretched out to the extreme.
 All the turtles lay motionless on the rocks.
 Because their shells appeared to be dry, I figured that they must have been basking for a long period of time before I arrived.
 I remembered seeing a picture of the same species of turtle once before.
-They matched the characteristics (http://www.animaldiversity.ummz.edu) of the eastern painted turtle (Chrysemys picta).
+They matched the characteristics (http://www.animaldiversity.ummz.edu, site information retrieved October 26, 2001) of the eastern painted turtle (Chrysemys picta).

 Before discussing the remainder of my expedition, I believe it is important to provide some background information about the general characteristics of eastern painted turtles and how they were introduced to Central Park.
 Eastern painted turtles have yellow–and–red shell patterns.
 The edges of their shells are covered with red designs.
 The females usually grow larger than the males; however, the males have longer foreclaws and tails (Conant & Collins, 1998).
 Eastern painted turtles are native to this area.
 (According to a sign I read in Belvedere Castle, the ancestors of these turtles were most likely discarded near the pond by people who no longer wanted them as pets.)
 Eastern painted turtles now compete for survival among native animals, in particular the red–eared slider (Trachemys scripta).
 The eastern painted turtle population, consequently, is jeopardized by the non–native the red–eared slider.